Dudipatsar Lake Trek Guide

 8 hours |

-Upon entering the parking area, tell the parking attendant that you are here for the hike to Dudipatsar and he will guide your car to a specific area in the parking where all the hikers' cars are parked.
+Upon entering Moon restaurant's parking area, we told the parking attendant that we are here for the hike to Dudipatsar and he guided us to a specific area in the parking where all the hikers' cars were parked.
 Parking your car in the same place as other hikers' makes it easy for the watchmen to look after the cars at night.
-Remember that your car will be parked here for at least one night, possibly more.
+We parked the car and sorted out our rucksacks.
+Next, we needed a guide who would go along with us.
+After asking around, we figured that across the road there is a guy who manages guides.
+We also got ourselves a horse to carry some of our stuff.

 Hike to Campsite

-Its easy to spot the trail up until the several unmelted glaciers that come in the path.
-On some of these you are supposed to cross over the water stream to the other side whilst on others you don't.
-Due to this, it is possible that you may lose the trail unless you have a guide with you.
+It was fairly easy to spot the trail up until the several unmelted glaciers that came in the path.
+On some of these we were supposed to cross over the water stream to the other side whilst on others we didn't.
+Due to this, it was possible that we could have lost the trail if we didn't have a guide with us.

-After crossing the last glacier which is particularly tricky due to its steep slope, you climb up a rocky incline.
-Once at the top, you end up in a vast open meadow.
-From here onwards the hike is almost flat all the way up to the campsite.
-The mountain behind the lake is constantly in sight from here onwards.
+After crossing the last glacier which is particularly tricky due to its steep slope, we climbed up a rocky incline.
+Once at the top, we ended up in a vast open meadow.
+From here onwards, the hike has a very gradual, almost unnoticeable, incline all the way up to the campsite.
+The mountain behind the lake is constantly in sight from this point onwards.

-After a little over 7 km of hiking, you reach an area called 'Galma' where some locals sell tea out of a tent.
+After a little over 7 km of hiking, we reach an area called 'Galma' where some locals sell tea out of a tent.

-After 11 km on the trail, you have to cross over across the water stream yet again.
-This time there is a wooden plank that serves as a bridge.
-Going over this plank is an experience in of itself.
+After 11 km on the trail, we had to cross the water stream yet again.
+This time there was a wooden plank that serves as a bridge.
+Going over such planks is always fun.

 Camping at Mulla ki Basti